 And finally, you’ll notice that there’s a sugar icing involved because, well, cinnamon buns wouldn’t be cinnamon buns without that icing/frosting.
 But, I recognize there’s quite a bit of sugar in this cake, so feel free to cut the sugar icing recipe in half and just add a light drizzle over the cake.

 That’s about it for this Vegan Cinnamon Roll Cake!
-To get visual instructions on how to make this cake, including how I pipe that beautiful cinnamon swirl frosting, be sure to watch the video!
+To get visual instructions on how to make this cake, including how I pipe that beautiful cinnamon swirl frosting, be sure to check out the below video!
 And happy baking!

 Cinnamon Swirl Filling